 1. Development proposals will be supported where it can be demonstrated that the following criteria are satisfied:

 i.
-Community facilities will be provided in line with Policy AG9 for the benefit of the whole community.
+The distribution, availability and access to community facilities across all proposed villages is clearly set out, especially during the initial phases of development and where facilities are provided in a neighbouring village to serve more than one community.

 ii.
-The distribution, availability and access to community facilities across all villages is clearly set out, especially during the initial phases of development and where facilities are provided in a neighbouring village to serve more than one community.
+Community facilities are provided in locations which are easily accessible by walking, cycling or public transport.
+The location of community facilities in village centres is encouraged.

 iii.
-Community facilities are provided in locations which are easily accessible by walking, cycling or public transport.
-The location of community facilities in Village Centres is encouraged.

-iv.
-Where appropriate, measures are in place for the transfer of key community facilities into the ownership and stewardship of the local community, as part of an agreed governance agreement (see Policy D2).
+Where appropriate, measures are in place for the transfer of key community facilities into the ownership and stewardship of the local community, as part of the governance agreement (see Policy D1).

 POLICY EX1 – Improving the Existing Settlements